Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

     • displayed as a table
     • do not allow any floating elements on either side Does not have to pass w3c

+styles/21-style.css - Based on styles/20-style.css:
+    • Select all classes that start with col-
+        -float them to the left
+        -set their padding to half of the root element
+        -Hint: be mindful of specificity
+Remove references to these common properties for the individual col-1-3 and col-1-2 classes Does not need w3c